Kathleen Baskin-Ball

-Kathleen Baskin-Ball (September 16, 1958 – December 2, 2008) was an ordained elder in the United Methodist Church.
+Kathleen Baskin-Ball (September 16, 1958 – December 2, 2008) was an American minister.
+She was an ordained elder in the United Methodist Church.
 She was ordained as deacon and probationary member of the North Texas Conference in 1983 and as elder and full member of the North Texas Conference in 1988.
 She received national recognition for her preaching, especially to youth.
 She was a keynote speaker at Youth2007, the international youth conference of the UMC.
 She was also recognized regionally as the first female minister in North Texas to demonstrate high membership and worship attendance growth while serving as senior pastor of a large church.
 She had a notable career record of growth in membership, worship attendance, and people joining by profession of faith.
 Baskin-Ball died on December 2, 2008, after two years' illness with cancer.